herozxb/startup-laravel-react/reference/reference.md

 # 8 startup-laravel-react
 http to https addresses

-authenticationService.js  for login in video HomePageApp.js            for login in Home page RegisterController.php    for register of Post account
+HomePageApp.js            for login in Home page RegisterController.php    for register of Post account

+./service/*
+chatService.js            for video chat userService.js            for video chat authenticationService.js  for login in video